World Wildlife Ranger Day

 I had the opportunity during my zoology studies to spend a day with the African Conservation Center Scouts.
 After reading about the ACC Scouts and trying to imagine what a typical day must be like for them, the experience of walking along side them felt surreal.
 Yet there I was boots on the ground ready to search.
 After a brief introduction and a reminder to remain vigilant in the open bush we began to survey the area.

 An untrained eye could easily walk right past the wire snares that are nearly invisible even from short range.
-The poachers are equipped with GPS units to help them locate and return to active snares they placed in the expansive open savannah between Kenya and Tanzania.
+The poachers are equipped with GPS units helping them locate and return to active snares they placed in the expansive open savannah between Kenya and Tanzania.
 The ACC Scouts also track poacher activity on their GPS units trying to keep tabs on active locations.
 The Scouts used to be able to track the footprints of the poachers until the poachers began to wear the same shoes as the Kenya Wildlife Service and the ACC Scouts.
 Now the Scouts keep exacting records of the time and location of their searches so that a misplaced footprint can be identified.

 The Scouts were kind enough to take a photo of me holding one of the snares we found that day.